The restricted consistency property of leave-$n_v$-out cross-validation for high-dimensional variable selection

-We now illustrate one application of the proposed method via the dataset reported by \cite{Scheetz2006}.
-In this dataset, for harvesting of tissue from the eyes and subsequent microarray analysis, 120 12-week-old male rats were selected.
+We now illustrate two applications of the proposed method via eye disease gene expression data \citep{Scheetz2006} and leukemia data set \citep{Golub}.

+In the eye disease gene expression data set, for harvesting of tissue from the eyes and subsequent microarray analysis, 120 12-week-old male rats were selected.
 The microarrays used to analyze the RNA from the eyes of these animals contain more than 31,042 different probe sets (Affymetric GeneChip Rat Genome 230 2.0 Array).
 The intensity values were normalized using the robust multichip averaging method \citep{Irizarry2003} to obtain summary expression values for each probe set.
 Gene expression levels were analyzed on a logarithmic scale.

-Following \cite{HuangEtal2010} and \cite{FanEtal2011}, we are interested in finding the genes that are related to the TRIM32 gene, which was recently found to cause Bardet-Biedl syndrome \citep{Chiang2006} and is a genetically heterogeneous disease of multiple organ systems, including the retina.
+Following \cite{HuangEtal2010} and \cite{FanEtal2011}, we are interested in finding the genes that are related to the TRIM32 gene, which was recently found to cause Bardet--Biedl syndrome \citep{Chiang2006} and is a genetically heterogeneous disease of multiple organ systems, including the retina.
 Although more than 30,000 probe sets are represented on the Rat Genome 230 2.0 Array, many of these are not expressed in the eye tissue.
-We focused only on the 18,975 probes that are expressed in the eye tissue.
+We focus only on the 18,975 probes that are expressed in the eye tissue.

-We model this problem as a linear regression problem.
-We randomly draw without replacement 100 out of 120 observations from the sample, using them as training data, and use the remaining sub-sample of size 20 as the test data.
-We repeat this procedure 100 times with the results reported in Table \ref{T3} in the form of mean (standard deviation).
-For each split, we use \pkg{glmnet} and \pkg{ncvreg} to compute the Lasso and SCAD/MCP solution paths, respectively; and compared our proposed CV($n_v$) and CCV with the 10-fold CV, which is the default tuning parameter selection method in \pkg{glmnet} and \pkg{ncvreg}.
-For CV($n_v$) and CCV, we set $n_c = \lceil n^{2/3} \rceil = 22$ and $n_c = \lceil n^{1/2} \rceil = 10$, respectively.

-For Lasso, compared with around 50 variables in $K$-fold CV, CCV selects around 2.5 variables on average to achieve the same prediction error.
-For SCAD and MCP, compared with 30 and 10 in $K$-fold CV, much smaller models are selected by CCV with the same prediction error.
-However, CV($n_v$) does not improve much in this case.
-We conjecture the possible reason is that the sample size is too small, and the size of the construction dataset is even smaller, which makes the algorithm unstable.